-- (a) presentation of the reports of the Chairman of the Board, the President and the Chief Operating Officer; - (b) presentation of the report of the Chief Financial Officer, the financial statements of the Company for the year ended March 31, 2007, and the auditors' report on those statements; - (c) election of directors for the coming year; - (d) appointment of auditors for the coming year and authorization for the directors to set the auditors' remuneration; - (e) approval of security based compensation arrangements; and - (f) any other business properly brought before the Meeting.
+- (a) presentation of the reports of the Chairman of the Board, the Chief Executive Officer and the Chief Operating Officer; - (b) presentation of the report of the Chief Financial Officer, the financial statements of the Company for the year ended March 31, 2008 and the auditors' report on those statements; - (c) election of directors for the coming year; - (d) appointment of auditors for the coming year and authorization for the directors to set the auditors' remuneration; - (e) any other business properly brought before the Meeting.

-Dated on June 26, 2007.
+Dated on July 2, 2008.